DAFaulkens/rbs-home-buyers/README.md

 ## Author
 The Konectpal Invest website is created, written by, and maintained by [Fred Siika](https://github.com/fredsiika) and a team of swell people.
 The tech stack for this site is fairly [boring](https://css-tricks.com/simple-boring/).
 I've used GitHub pages to host the site since day one, a decision that I'm happy with.

+**Permission has been granted by client to make this open-source.**